paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 (2) possess a controlled substance or listed chemical with intent to distribute.

-**(d) Acts committed outside territorial jurisdiction of United States; venue** This section is intended to reach acts of manufacture or distribution committed outside the territorial jurisdiction of the United States.
-Any person who violates this section shall be tried in the United States district court at the point of entry where such person enters the United States, or in the United States District Court for the District of Columbia.
+**(d) Acts committed outside territorial jurisdiction of United States** This section is intended to reach acts of manufacture or distribution committed outside the territorial jurisdiction of the United States.

 ### Statutory Notes